-Clogged sewer lines can also appear to be a residential problem when in fact the responsibility lies with the city sewer department to clear a lateral sewer line blockage.
-Home and business owners are innocently duped into calling a sewer and drain cleaning company to clear ” the blockage ” from their sewer line.
+Clogged sewer lines can also appear to be a residential problem when in fact they are the fault of a main city sewer line blockage.
+Home and business owners are innocently duped into calling a sewer and drain cleaning company to clear the blockage.
 Occasionally the sewer and drain cleaning company will have the means to clear the blockage and will be able to document where the blockage was.
 If the customer files a claim with the city and the sewer and drain cleaning company has latitude to restore flow to clogged city sewer lines, the claim will be honored and monies reimbursed.

 A clogged sewer on the city main acts much the same as a residential or business clogged sewer, except the sewage being received in the back up to your home or business is sewage from up stream in the city sewer.
 To prevent having city main line sewage back up to your home or business a back water valve can be installed.

-The city of Riverside California submitted a video to YouTube in hopes of prompting the already ‘green’ conscience community to desist or at least, curb the habit of flushing non-flushable items down the toilet.
-When a plumber, sewer or drain cleaner says the words “non-flushable”, he is speaking of anything other than human waste and toilet paper.
-The most common products to be flushed are feminine hygiene products and disposable washcloths.
-Manufacturers get a way with using the word “flushable” in marketing their product due to the fact, many items will flush passed the trap of a toilet.
+The city of Riverside California submitted a video to YouTube in hopes of prompting the already 'green' conscience community to desist or at least, curb the habit of flushing non-flushable items down the toilet.
+When a plumber, sewer or drain cleaner says the words "non-flushable", he is speaking of anything other than human waste and toilet paper.
+Manufacturers get a way with using the word "flushable" in marketing their product due to the fact, many items will flush passed the trap of a toilet.
 Toto toilets have a marketing campaign that says their toilet will flush twelve golf balls.
 Ok.
 Twelve golf balls may go down the toilet, but what will they do to your sewer line?

 The following video took place in a laboratory to demonstrate what will break up in the turbulence of the vortex created by your toilet when flushed.